Aebyssian/Recallr-Proof-of-Concept/README.md

 This is a proof-of-concept app that is in development by Jake Wilson to demonstrate a basic spaced repetition memorization system.
 The goal for this is to have a program that uses the SuperMemo 2 algorithm to allow users to study a few of the simple card types from Anki in an SRS style.

-The overall goal is to eventually create an advanced spaced repetition program that uses the two-component model of memory (ie, something similar to SM-18) as well as machine learning to provide users the most efficient method to memorize information.
+The overall goal is to eventually create a free spaced repetition program that uses the two-component model of memory (ie, something similar to SM-18) as well as machine learning to provide users with the most efficient method to memorize large amounts of information.